Flexible MBA

 - Part-time MBA students take one course every 4-week module.

-- Take your electives in the daytime or evening.
+- You can take your electives in the daytime or evening.

 - Complete the program in 24 – 48 months.